Compassion Factory 8.5 x 7.5 x 3.75 2024

 Photos, paint, varnish, metal, epoxy

 Hope was needed to make this artwork.
-My epoxy pour went wrong and I was left to drive a car over the artwork in order to perhaps revive it.
-Lesson learned = when Hope is lost one needs Courage to regain it.
+My epoxy pour went wrong and I was left to drive a car over the artwork in hope of reviving it.
+Lesson = when Hope is lost one needs Courage to regain it.
+"SOLD"

 Balance Factory